amandhakad4u/AssistiveVision/README.md

 Create a new branch for your changes.
 Submit a pull request.
 Ensure your code follows the project conventions and is properly documented.

+Let's make assistive vision technology accessible to all! 🚀